SALKANTAY TOUR & THE INCA TRAIL

 Weather: Cold in the morning, warm in the afternoon

-This place has been said to function as a watchtower because of its oval shape, and its overtaking of the valley.
+This place has been said to function as a watchtower from its oval shape and position overlooking the valley.
 After crossing over the second peak (4,000 meters high), we will start descending for one hour to the lake called Yanaccoha, where the Incas organized ceremonies for the Goodness of the water.
-Then, you will arrive at the famous cloud forest, and also one of the most beautiful Incan ruins, called Sayacmarca.
-Sayacmarca is where you can observe the original Inca houses, water fountains, water channels and the most spectacular views of the valley.
+Then, you will arrive at the famous cloud forest and also one of the most beautiful Incan ruins called Sayacmarca.
+Sayacmarca is where you can observe the original Inca houses, water fountains, water channels, and the most spectacular views of the valley.

 Elevation: 3,300 - 4,200 meters (the pass), 3,600 meters (the lunch) and again, 4,000 meters (the pass), 3,600 meters (the camp)

 Weather: You will experience the four seasons, all in just one day